 The procedures outlined below are designed to test for sterilization efficacy and ensure that the components of the autoclave are operating properly.
 The QA tasks are divided into two groups; those that should be conducted each run and those that should be conducted monthly.
+The Cuesta lab has two autoclaves: a Market Forge Sterilmatic autoclave (silver) that is used to sterilize waste before disposal, and a Fisherbrand SterilElite autoclave (white) that is used to sterilize water and reusable equipment before the next round of sampling.
+If parts break or are in need of service, reach out to the Cuesta laboratory staff.
 This protocol was written with guidance from the State Water Board's SOP, the SLO Public Health lab's Quality Assurance Manual, and excerpts from the Standard Methods for the Examination of Water or Wastewater.